dftlibs/numgrid/README.md

 ## Contributors

-- Roberto Di Remigio (OS X testing, streamlined Travis testing, better C++)
+- Roberto Di Remigio (OS X testing, streamlined Travis testing, better C++, error handling)

 For a list of all the contributions see https://github.com/dftlibs/numgrid/contributors.